irene-ovadia/Wikipedia-Outreachy-Application/README.md

 Your past experience with this free software community and project:

-I found out about the Outreachy internships thanks to a Twitter user - @iamdoomling who is a designer and programmer- who recommended them in August 2021.
+I found out about the Outreachy internships thanks to a Twitter user - @iamdoomling - who recommended them in August 2021.
 I was interested in knowing more about this community and I started to inform myself exhaustively through all the documentation offered by the Outreachy website, the Applicant Guide, the documentation about open source projects and all the links that I found of different advices and experiences of various interns of this program, reflected in the blogs created by them.
 After having read everything I didn’t hesitate to apply to Outreachy.

 Your past experience with other free software communities: